CharlotteStiller/final-project/README.md

 3. **Visualize the data and storytelling in Tableau**
-    - Files: Conclusions.ipynb / Conclusions.twb
+    - Files: rating_attributes.twb
-    - Extract attributes of the rated products and visualize them
+    - Extracted attributes of the rated products and visualize them
-    - Story: Brings the conclusions together to build the perfect product
+    - Tableau Story: Brings the conclusions together to build the perfect product

 ## Conclusions